 OKMM, the financial literacy initiative of the State Regents and the Oklahoma College Assistance Program, supports personal finance education through targeted outreach and strategic partnerships to help youth and adults successfully manage personal finances, understand consumer credit and navigate the financial aid process.
 OKMM works collaboratively with educators, campuses and community organizations to develop customized financial education programs and services, including training workshops, publications, and Web, text, and multimedia tools.
-OKMM’s website, OklahomaMoneyMatters.org, features self-paced curricular modules, podcasts and a Web-based resource clearinghouse, and OKMM publishes a bimonthly statewide newsletter, Your Bottom Line.
+OKMM’s website, OklahomaMoneyMatters.org, features self-paced curricular modules, an interactive budgeting tool, podcasts and a Web-based resource clearinghouse, and OKMM publishes a bimonthly statewide newsletter, Your Bottom Line.

 Plan4College Centers offer students and families a local, one-stop shop for their college information needs.
 The sites host a computer dedicated solely to college planning.
 Visitors are just one click away from learning about courses to take and grades to make, exploring colleges, finding a career, filling out college applications and applying for financial aid.
 Information is available at each center so that students and families can get answers to their college planning questions as well as help them determine the steps they need to take to create personalized plans for college.
 There are more than 40 Plan4College Centers located throughout the state and funded by GEAR UP.

-Reach Higher – Oklahoma’s Adult Degree Completion Program
+Reach Higher – Oklahoma’s Degree Completion Program

 Summer Academies in Math and Science

 Summer Academies are designed to enhance eighth- through 12th-grade students' knowledge of math and science by introducing them to new and exciting fields and concepts through hands-on learning experiences.
-Academies last from one to six weeks on college and university campuses across the state.
+Academies last from one to two weeks on college and university campuses across the state.
 Depending on the academy format, students either stay on campus or commute from home.

 Temporary Assistance for Needy Families Programs